 - Maintain the NPC archive.

 - Oversee all virtual and live-streaming worship services.
+Volunteers are needed, and training on our equipment is provided and is easy and fun.

 - Coordinate the efforts of the NPC community’s communications to provide a cohesive story without a duplication of sources.